armijnhemel/devicecode/doc/processing_fcc_data.md

 Processing images takes the vast majority of time when processing PDF files.

-Metadata of images (page number, SHA256, as well as inputs for reconstructed images) are stored in a top level file for the entire PDF.

 ### Text

 Text is extracted and stored per page.
-Results of analysis of text are stored in a top level file for the entire PDF and contains data like page number, plus what kind of data was (possibly) found.
+Results of analysis of text are stored in a top level file for each PDF and contains data like page number, plus what kind of data was (possibly) found.

 ## Devices used as modules